ani-i25/SC1015-Mini-Project/README.md

 - Encoded categorical variables numerically
 - Added readable category labels via Category_name

+## EDA
+- About 14.45% of orders are cancelled → class imbalance
+- Merchant-fulfilled orders are ~45% more likely to be cancelled
+- No promotion orders have a high cancellation rate (~36.7%)
+- Cancelled orders tend to be lower in value
+- Set and Kurta are both high-volume and high-cancellation categories

 ## Machine Learning Models
 ### Models Used:
 - Logistic Regression (Baseline)